1. Employees press green or red to answer “How was your day?” when the shift ends

-Sometimes it’s more about the shift manager.
+Sometimes employees feel more engaged because of the shift manager.

-Or a shift was really green because there was no manager around
+Or a shift was really green because there was no manager around in the first place

 To measure is to know.

-What can your shift managers learn from each other?
+So what can your shift managers learn from each other?

-If you ask employees to “Rate their manager” the same week they are given new (uncomfortable) protective gear, you will get more negative results.
+And if your pulse survey asks employees to “Rate their manager” the same week they are given new (uncomfortable) protective gear, you will get more negative results.

 You need a baseline to compare to.